atemate/case-change-machine-api/src/chg-package/README.md

 ### Greedy method
 See implementation in `greedy_change()`.

 The idea is to keep selecting the largest denomination coins/notes available to represent a given amount of money, gradually reducing the amount until it reaches zero.
-The greedy_search method is already optimal for the Euro currency, but might give non-optimal solutions for other currencies.
+The greedy method is already optimal for the Euro currency, but might give non-optimal solutions for other currencies.

+### Dynamic programming method
+See implementation in `dynamic_programming_change()`